ianj-als/pypeline/README.md

 Construct a pipeline component whose computation will be achieved using a sub-process.
 Input and output forming functions should generate the single line given to the `stdin` of the sub-process, and parse out the single line written to the sub-process' `stdout` respectively.
 An optional state mutator function can be provided to alter the state object passed into one of the pipeline run/evaluating/executing functions.

-The output from the previous is applied to the input forming function and the "stringyfied" resultant object is written to the sub-process' `stdin`.
-Once the sub-process has responded a single line, from `stdout`, is applied to the output formin function.
+The output from the previous component is applied to the input forming function and the "stringyfied" resultant object is written to the sub-process' `stdin`.
+Once the sub-process has responded a single line, from `stdout`, is applied to the output forming function.
 This function is to parse the response and the resultant object is passed to the subsequent pipeline component, or wire.
-The input and output forming functions shall take one argument.
+The input and output forming functions shall take two arguments: a value and the state object.
+Or,

+    input_forming_function :: a -> s -> b
+    output_forming_function :: a -> s -> b

 The state mutator function shall take one argument and return a mutated state object if desired.
 If no state mutator function is specified the state flows through the component unchanged.